bodyhigh/prompt-architect/README.md

 **Strict Mode:** Enabled by default.
 It enforces the intake gate, non‑execution guarantee, audit trace, and fail‑closed behaviour.

 ---

+### Minimal Scaffold

+The Minimal Scaffold is a SPEC-only template that keeps the familiar `<role> <goal> <context> <inputs> <tasks> <output_format> <guardrails>` tags but strips out the intake gate, revision logic, and helper loops.
+It lives in `templates/prompt-scaffold-minimal.md`.

+Use it when you are driving Prompt Architect from CLI runners, Codex/Amara agents, or scripted workflows where you already know the objective, audience, and inputs.
+Fill in each tag manually (or via automation), paste the result into your model, and run it without any back-and-forth intake.

+Lite and Full remain the right choice when you want built-in intake, audit traces, feedback handling, or policy toggles.
+The Minimal Scaffold simply gives you a fast, non-interactive shell that still honors the same tagged structure tools can lint or reuse.

 ## 2) Experimental Features